zumasys/docs/site/mv-connect/api/wgetvar/README.md

 <PageHeader />

-The WGETVAR subroutine allows you to retrieve variables sent in the web request.
+The WGETVAR subroutine allows you to retrieve variables (query string parameters) sent in the web request.

 ## Command Syntax